aammd/Habitat_Filtering/MS/OrgSize.md

 If microscopic and macroscopic communities are assembled by different processes, we would expect to see difference in their distribution.
 Indeed, this is often the case.
-Microscopic organisms are often globally distributed, while macroscopic organisms have more geographically restricted distributions.
-Even within landscapes, there is some evidence that microscopic organisms respond less to environmental gradients than macroscopic organisms [@Farjalla2012;@Fierer2011].
+Microscopic organisms are often globally distributed, while macroscopic organisms have more geographically restricted distributions [@Fenchel2004].
+Even within landscapes, there is some evidence that the occurrence of microscopic organisms respond less to environmental gradients than macroscopic organisms [@Farjalla2012;@Fierer2011].
 However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between micro- and macroscopic organisms, it is difficult to determine which process is driving this difference.
-There are two possible mechanisms that may make communities of smaller organisms more widely distributed.
+There are at least two possible mechanisms that may make communities of smaller organisms more widely distributed.
 First, smaller organisms could have larger environmental tolerances, allowing them to occupy broader fundamental niches.
 Second, smaller organisms could have greater